AI Video Agent | Create and Automate Videos with AI | HeyGen

 Do HeyGen AI Avatars support multiple languages?

-Yes, HeyGen avatars speak over 175 languages and dialects, making them ideal for global communication, training and customer engagement.
+Yes, HeyGen avatars speak more than 175 languages and dialects, making them ideal for global communication, training, and customer engagement.

 How realistic are HeyGen's AI avatars?

-HeyGen's AI avatars are designed to be highly realistic, incorporating human-like expressions, gestures, and voice integration to create engaging and lifelike videos.
+HeyGen's AI avatars are designed to be highly realistic, incorporating human-like expressions, gestures, and voice integration to create engaging, lifelike videos.
 Experience realism like never before with HeyGen

 Can HeyGen avatars display emotions and gestures?